CSR / Environment

 - Fulfill environmental responsibilities in business activities and manufacturing processes.

-- Build and operate an SER management system based on international standards, regulations, and client.
+- Build and operate an SER management system based on international standards, regulations, and client requests.

 Furthermore, beginning in fiscal 2018, Sharp has positioned its role to contribute to the achievement of the Sustainable Development Goals (SDGs)—adopted by the UN in September 2015 with major expectations placed on corporations—in its medium- to long-term vision, and is moving forward with those efforts.

 Beginning in fiscal 2019, Sharp is accelerating its efforts towards this medium- to long-term vision through a two-pronged approach of creating solutions to social problems through business and technological innovation, and reducing the social and environmental toll of its business activities through the promotion of actionable SER measures in line with the SER Policy.
 Sharp is stepping up efforts through a fundamental strategy of proceeding with sustainable management aimed at contributing to the achievement of the SDGs while also continuing to respond to ESG* investments.

 In recent years, there has been a spate of international long-term goals announced that seek solutions for social issues at the global level, such as the Sustainable Development Goals (SDGs) and the Paris Agreement*1.
 Expectations continue to grow for companies to put forth an effort towards these goals.

-Against this backdrop, Sharp, in its aim to contribute to achieving these goals to solve global-level social issues, is identifying and making efforts on material issues for the Sharp Group from a medium- to long-term perspective and is carrying out initiatives for sustainable management.
+Against this backdrop, Sharp, in its aim to contribute to achieving these goals to solve global-level social issues, is identifying material issues for the Sharp Group from a medium- to long-term perspective and is carrying out initiatives for sustainable management.

 In identifying the material issues, the more crucial issues were selected after reviewing management policy, business strategy, the SDGs, and international guidelines such as the UN Global Compact, as well as the opinions and expectations of various stakeholders, the effect of Sharp’s business activities on stakeholders, and the results of various surveys by ESG*2 survey institutions.
 The major CSR themes selected were mapped along the two axes of ”importance to society (level of stakeholder expectations)” and ”level of importance to the Sharp Group,” and the issues to be prioritized were identified.